mynlp/jigg/README.md

 ## Citing in papers

-If you use any of the parser models in research publications, please cite:
+If you use Jigg in research publications, please cite:

 > Hiroshi Noji and Yusuke Miayo.
 2016.
 [Jigg: A Framework for an Easy Natural Language Processing Pipeline](http://mynlp.github.io/jigg/data/jigg-acl2016.pdf).
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics: System Demonstrations.